JacksonWhite4725/react-portfolio/README.md

 This application is designed to showcase my projects and abilities through the usage of a React portfolio.
 I did not implement a mobile-friendly UI yet, but plan to in the future.
 Another planned update is to change the footer tab slightly to look a tad cleaner.
 I would also like to add more animations.

 I'd also like to give credit to Lama Dev (https://www.youtube.com/watch?v=7WwtzsSHdpI&ab_channel=LamaDev) for some design inspirations.
+Thanks!

 ![Image of application](./react.png)